-The potential adverse effects of the Project on these receiving environments can be adequately mitigated or offset as described in Section 5.
-The overall assessment is that, provided recommended mitigation and offset measures are fully implemented, the adverse ecological effects of the Project will be low and may even result in a net gain in biodiversity.
+The potential adverse effects of the Project on these receiving environments will be mitigated to the extent possible and the residual impacts on natural wetlands and streams can be fully offset using the proposed wetland and stream sites described in Section 5.3.3.

+The overall assessment is that, provided recommended mitigation and offset measures are fully implemented, the adverse ecological effects of the Project will be low and will result in no net loss of ecological value.